GSA/piv-guides/_engineering/02_ssh.md

 			mkdir /etc/sshd/authorized_keys
     ```

-1. To allow one person to have access, place his/her PIV's SSH public key in this directory, according to username: **/etc/sshd/authorized_keys/[login ID]**.
+1. Place your PIV SSH public key in this directory, according to your username: **/~/sshd/authorized_keys/[login ID]**.
 Disable any alternative means of access (i.e., passwords), as needed.